frederic-perez/AmE-dictionary/dictionary.md

 __frites__ _Steak frites._
 __fritter__ :two: :shit: _Parents worried that their kids off at college will fritter away time and money on Internet gambling._ _Fritter away time._
 __front and center__ :two: :shit:
+__fruition__ The realization or fulfilment of a plan or project. _The plans have come to fruition rather sooner than expected._ _Syn_ fulfilment, realization
 __fuddy-duddy__
 __fudging__ _Fudging statistics._
 __furlong__ :two: _n_ An eighth of a mile, 220 yards, 201.168 meters. _The colt went to the track for a 5-furlong workout._